The Planted Pantry » Recipes » Crispy Polenta Fries

 Ingredients

-• Polenta – I use pre-made polenta, but you can of course make your own.
+• Polenta – I use pre-cooked polenta, but you can of course make your own polenta if you prefer.

 • Salt – This helps bring out the flavors of the whole dish.